-In this blog post, we are going to discover the origins, uses and recipe about this peculiar tool, pasta guitar or Chitarra for making a distinctive type of spaghetti that finds its origins in the Abruzzo Region, in Italy.
+In this blog post, we discover the origins and the use of this peculiar tool, the pasta guitar or Chitarra for making a distinctive type of spaghetti, originally from the Abruzzo Region, in Central Italy.

 Chitarra might sound familiar to you, and it’s actually what you think, a guitar.
 But for us Abruzzesi here in Abruzzo, the only chitarra (guitar) we know how to play, is the one to cut hand-made fresh egg-pasta dough, obtaining thin spaghetti with a distinctive square shape, called Spaghetti alla Chitarra, literally guitar spaghetti.

-The Chitarra finds its origin in the Abruzzo region, without mentioning the Province as we could get into an easy discussion among the locals.
-The exact date and who invented the tool is still a mystery and today you can find similar pasta guitar in other parts of Italy (Later in the post we examine the different locations).
+The Chitarra tool finds its origin in the Abruzzo region, without mentioning the province as we could get into an easy discussion among the locals.
+The exact date and who invented the tool is still a mystery and today you can find similar pasta guitar in other parts of Italy (later in the post we examine the different locations).

-The first written evidence of a Chitarra was found in 1871 where the tool for making pasta was mentioned on a notary’s document, where it was part of the bride’s dowry, together with gold, handmade blankets, sheets and other inheritance.
+The first written evidence of the Chitarra was found in 1871 where the tool for making pasta was mentioned in a notary’s document, where it was part of the bride’s dowry, together with gold, handmade blankets, sheets, and other inheritance.

 Materials & Evolution

-With the years the materials have pretty stayed the same, a wooden frame, usually beech wood and steel, nowadays stainless steel that does not rust.
-If you see chitarra with nylon or plastic strings, please, avoid it as it doesn’t give you the same texture and sound.
+With the years the materials have pretty stayed the same, a wooden frame, usually beech wood, and steel.
+Nowadays it is replaced by stainless steel that does not rust.
+If you find chitarra with nylon or plastic strings, please, avoid it as it doesn’t give you the same texture and sound.

-In the picture above, you can see the traditional pasta guitar from Teramo where the strings are much closer to each other (about 1mm) than the other Chitarre you would normally find (2-3mm).
-In fact, the spaghetti alla chitarra from Teramo are really thin, and most of the Teramani would want it only that way, served with the traditional tomatoes sauce (cooked with meat) and the iconic Pallottine, translated tiny meatballs.
+In the picture above, you can see the traditional pasta guitar from Teramo where the strings are much closer to each other (about 1 mm) than the other Chitarre you would normally find (2-3 mm).
+In fact, the Spaghetti alla Chitarra from Teramo are really thin, and most of the Teramani would want it only that way, served with the traditional tomato sauce (cooked with meat) and the iconic Pallottine, translated tiny meatballs.

-This traditional dish in Teramo, get the name of ‘maccheroni alla chitarra’, ‘spaghetti alla chitarra’, ‘chitarra Teramana’, ‘chitarra con le Pallottine’ or ‘chitarrina’.
+This traditional dish in Teramo, gets different names, such as ‘Maccheroni alla Chitarra’, ‘Spaghetti alla Chitarra’, ‘Chitarra Teramana’, ‘Chitarra con le Pallottine’ or ‘Chitarrina’.

-So far I’ve been mentioning strings, however, except in very few cases, the chitarra is only made up of a long string which is manually inserted on the wooden frame and then tightened with two screws or wooden stoppers.
+So far, I’ve been mentioning strings, however, except in very few cases, the chitarra is only made up of a long string which is manually inserted on the wooden frame and then tightened with two screws or wooden stoppers.
 In fact, if one line breaks, you have to replace the whole string on both sides.
-On the section below, I’ve made a video on how to repair the pasta chitarra’s string.
+In the section below, I made a video on how to repair the pasta chitarra’s string.

-As we said earlier, we can find this dish in other parts of Italy which we are going to analyse in detail and give my opinion on why the tradition has extended in these places.
+As we said earlier, we can find this dish in other parts of Italy as well, which we are going to analyze in detail and give my opinion on why the tradition has extended in these places.

-Before starting, we can say that apart of the diverse names it can get, the dish finds its commonality in the ingredients used, semolina flour (of durum wheat) and eggs.
+Before starting, we can say that apart from the diverse names it can get, the dish finds its commonality in the ingredients used, semolina flour (of durum wheat), and eggs.

 Abruzzo – Chitarra Abruzzese

 In the Abruzzo (Abruzzi) region, as we said earlier the name varies depending on the location.
-In the province of Chieti for example, the chitarra tool is called “carratore per pasta” (in dialect “lu carrature”), in Teramo’s dialect “lu macrnar”.
-In Abruzzo, guitar spaghetti is very much used today as a traditional Sunday’s meal and can be considered one of the top Regional dishes of Abruzzo.
+In the province of Chieti for example, the chitarra tool is called “Carratore per pasta” (in dialect “lu carrature”), in Teramo’s dialect “lu macrnar”.
+In Abruzzo, guitar spaghetti is very much used today as a traditional Sunday meal and can be considered one of the top regional dishes of Abruzzo.

-The dish is traditionally served with a meat-based tomatoes’ sauce, usually consisting of pork, beef, lamb and sometimes chicken or duck too.
+The dish is traditionally served with a meat-based tomato sauce, usually consisting of pork, beef, lamb, and sometimes chicken or duck too.
 The tasty and tender meat which has been cooking for many hours, it gets served as secondo (second course).

 Molise – Crioli Molisani